netdevops/hier_config/docs/experimental-features.md

 ## Unified diff

-Starting in version 2.1.0, a featured called unified diff was introduced.
+Unified diff was introduced in version 2.1.0.
 It provides a similar output to difflib.unified_diff() but is aware of out of order lines and the parent child relationships present in the hier_config model of the configurations being diffed.

 This feature is useful in cases where you need to compare the differences of two network device configurations.
 Such as comparing the configs of redundant device pairs.
 Or, comparing running and intended configs.